jdossgollin/2020-demo-bayesian/README.md

 This builds on the model from Lima et al (2016) to show why Bayesian modeling is useful and how problems can be framed.
 The analysis is high-level and the still needs merits further checking, testing, and validation.

+The target audience of this demo has some understanding of probability and statistics and the demonstration is designed to be presented in about 30 minutes.
+These materials could be modified to include more details and derivations, to add more diagnostics, or to be abbreviated.

 ## To run

 This assumes introductory understanding of python, conda, and git